 The Group's business is regulated by and must be conducted in accordance with several laws and regulations, (inter alia, the Swedish Companies Act (Sw. aktiebolagslagen (2005:551)), the Swedish Land Code (Sw.
 Jordabalken (1970:994)), the Swedish Environmental Code (Sw.
 Miljöbalken (1998:808)) and the Swedish Planning and Building Act (Sw. plan- och bygglagen (2010:900))), detailed development plans, building standards and security regulations, amongst others.
 There is a risk that the Group's interpretation of applicable laws and regulations may be incorrect or that such laws or regulations or their interpretation may change in the future.
 The Issuer and other Group companies may also be required to apply for various permits and registrations with municipalities and authorities in order to pursue property development.
-There is a risk that the Issuer or any other Group company will not be granted necessary permits or other decisions for its business activities or that such permits or otherwise have a negative impact on the conduct and development of its business.
+There is a risk that the Issuer or any other Group company will not be granted necessary permits or other decisions for its business activities or that such permits or decisions are appealed, which may result in increased costs and delay in planned development of properties or otherwise have a negative impact on the conduct and development of its business.